two Dynamic Concrete Pumping pumps working on a project

 How Are Aggregates Used in Concrete?

 Gradation specifically looks at the available space within the concrete, determining how dense or sparse the aggregate is.
-Aggregates receive one of three typical grades:
+It impacts concrete’s tolerance against freeze-thaw cycles, moisture and chemicals.
+You’ll want to select your aggregates based on the durability you need for your project.

 What Type of Aggregate Is Used in Concrete?

 Understanding the different types of aggregates ensures you can utilize their maximum potential during construction projects.
-For example, crushed stone aggregates are essential for sand traps on golf courses, roads and buildings, while gravel aggregate help with water drainage and erosion control.
+For example, crushed stone aggregates are essential for sand traps on golf courses, roads and buildings, while gravel aggregate helps with water drainage and erosion control.

 Aggregate materials are found in underground sediment, mines, quarries or deposits.
 Some types of aggregates used in concrete include: